Costco Customers Overwhelm Stores In Some Cities, Strip Shelves Bare Of Tissues, Sanitizer, Other Goods

 In one location, customers were seen fighting each other over bags of rice.

-And in the San Diego suburb of Carmel Mountain Ranch, shoppers rid the store of bread, rice, toilet paper, and other key supplies.
+In the San Diego suburb of Carmel Mountain Ranch, shoppers rid the store of bread, rice, toilet paper, and other key supplies.

 In addition to a considerable lack of sliced bread, the @Costco in Carmel Mountain Ranch is also out of bottled water, Clorox wipes, flour, bagged rice, and toilet paper. @10News #coronavirus #COVID19 pic.twitter.com/vXU2ZTM3pX